Inclusive Federated Learning Through Compliance-Weighted Noise Allocation in Healthcare AI: Discussion

-Performance gains mainly benefit the principal investigator, while high compliance institutions access diverse, real-world data, improving model generalizability.
-FL ethically integrates data from less-compliant or resource-constrained clinics, preserving privacy with minimal DP protection for all, regardless of compliance.
+Performance gains mainly benefit the principal investigator, while high compliance institutions access diverse, real-world data, potentially improving model generalizability.
+FL ethically integrates data from less-compliant or resource-constrained clinics, with every site's contribution passing through the server-side DP step at no less than the $\sigma_{\min}$ noise floor, regardless of compliance.
 In rare disease studies, this collaboration is critical.
-For instance, a glioblastoma study~\cite{pati2022federated} across 71 sites (n=6,314) saw a 33\% improvement in delineating surgically targetable tumors and a 23\% gain for complete tumor extent, demonstrating how high-compliance institutions benefit from the inclusion of less regulated clinics (Asia, South America, Australia) by accessing rare and geographically diverse data that would otherwise be unavailable.
+For instance, a glioblastoma study [20] across 71 sites (n=6,314) saw a 33\% improvement in delineating surgically targetable tumors and a 23\% gain for complete tumor extent, demonstrating how high-compliance institutions benefit from the inclusion of less regulated clinics (Asia, South America, Australia) by accessing rare and geographically diverse data that would otherwise be unavailable, subject to validation beyond the low-resolution benchmarks studied here.

-We have presented a compliance-aware DP framework in FL which promotes inclusivity and reducing resource constraints without specialized hardware.
-While DP offers theoretical privacy guarantees~\cite{dwork2014algorithmic,pati2024privacy}, it remains the most practical alternative to trusted execution environments (hardware-dependent) and homomorphic encryption (computationally intensive).
-Our method minimizes computational burdens on resource-limited clinics, enabling broader participation without enforcing DP-compliant hardware~\cite{dwork2014algorithmic,cummings2024advancingdifferentialprivacyfuture}.
-The compliance scoring tool allows experiment administrators to customize compliance factors, aligning with global healthcare standards~\cite{Kaiser2025-wf,10.5555/2612156.2612159} to foster secure, equitable FL participation.
-Unlike traditional server-side DP (See Exp.6 \ref{tab:combined_results}), which applies uniform noise across all clients, our adaptive DP mechanism adjusts noise based on compliance scores, ensuring a balanced trade-off between privacy and utility.
-This effectively simulates client-side DP at the server level, allowing resource-constrained clinics to contribute without requiring DP-compliant infrastructure.
+\textit{Clarifying the hardware-relief framing.} Placing DP-SGD at the aggregator rather than at each client is a property shared with prior server-side DP frameworks and is therefore not, on its own, a unique contribution of this work.
+The compliance-weighted allocation of per-client noise $\sigma_i$ across heterogeneous sites is the element that enables inclusive participation under appropriately calibrated protection.
+The hardware-relief property is a co-benefit of server-side placement that reinforces inclusivity, rather than being the core novelty of the method.